Migz19/Migz19/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 💼 &nbsp; I’m Working as Software Engineer
-- 🔭 &nbsp; I’m currently learning Mobile Devolper
+- 🔭 &nbsp; I’m currently learning Backend development with Laravel
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; I am a student at Faculty of Computer and Information Science at ASU in Egypt
-- 🌱 &nbsp; Enthusiast in Mobile Developer & Deep Learing.
+- 🌱 &nbsp; Enthusiast in Mobile Developement
 - ✍️ &nbsp; Watching Anime and Movies as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.
 - How to reach me: __migz2304@gmail.com__